Best Honey Extractors For Your Apiary

 The major benefit is that the empty honeycomb (or drawn comb) can be reused by the bees.
 This enables a hive to produce more honey because they do not have to rebuild all the wax comb each year.

-With proper care, the modern stainless steel units can last a lifetime.
+With proper care, a modern stainless steel unit can last a lifetime.
 In recent years, inexpensive models have become available.
-They will get the job done and can be a wise choice for someone with limited funds.

 However, the quality is often not as good as those sold by reliable dealers and there may be no warranty.
 If you are uncertain about whether or not you really need a honey extractor, ask around at local beekeeping clubs.